-This course is a study of the characteristics of living organisms with emphasis on man.
-Unifying concepts such as metabolism, energy utilization and reproduction will be investigated.
-Laboratory exercises will emphasize basic principles of biology.
+This course is a study of interactions between living things and their biotic and abiotic environments with emphasis on the influence of humankind on natural systems and built environments.
 Designed for non-science majors, this course does not fulfill the credit requirements for biology majors.
-Lab fee required.

 A continuation of General Biology I, this course is designed for science majors or students requiring a full year of biology.
 Emphasis will be given to evolutionary relationships of living organisms.
 Structure, form and function of both plants and animals will be studied and ecological principles summarized.
 Required laboratory will correlate with lecture topics.
 Lab fee required.